akermu/emacs-libvterm/README.md

 by setting the variable `vterm-clear-scrollback-when-clearing`: When `vterm-clear-scrollback-when-clearing` is non nil, `C-l` clears both the screen and the scrollback.
 When is nil, `C-l` only clears the screen.
-The opposite behavior can be achieved by using the universal prefix (ie, calling `C-u C-l`).
+The opposite behavior can be achieved by using the universal prefix (i.e., calling `C-u C-l`).

 # Customization